bazurbat/jagen/README.md

 The concept of vendor layers is supported.
-It is possible to override everything provided upstream, add your own toolchains, SDKs, BSPs, etc. Every build root can have local customizations.
+It is possible to override everything provided upstream, add your own toolchains, SDKs, BSPs, etc. Every build root also can have local customizations.

-The build system itself is generated from layered set of declarative of rules represented as Lua tables.
+The build system itself is generated from layered set of declarative rules represented as Lua tables.
 You can also run arbitrary Lua code during generation to provide the rules.